TIPS FOR SPOKEN TESTIMONY

 You are allowed to submit written materials (which can include additional comments, charts, maps or information prepared by you or other experts) to help make your case.
 Make sure to bring 20 copies for committee members.

-Taking notes on the testimony submitted by others can help you track points that need reiteration, further clarification, or rebuttal when you speak.
+Taking notes on the testimony submitted by others can help you track points that need reiteration, further clarification, or rebuttal when it is your turn to speak.
 You may address these issues during your oral testimony or through additional written comments submitted after the hearing.

-Public hearings can become very emotionally charged.
+Public hearings can be emotionally charged.
 You may hear some things that you strongly oppose, or things that you absolutely agree with.
-It is important to keep your emotions under control and your statement focused on points that will advance your position.
-Expressing your frustration about someone else’s testimony cuts into the limited time you have to address your important arguments and make your case.
+Keep your emotions even and your testimony focused on points that will advance your position.

 Any questions?
-Email Susan Gallo at sgallo@lakes.me FMI.
+Email Susan Gallo for more information.

-Persons with special needs wishing to participate in a Legislative hearing who require accommodations should notify the Legislative Information Office as soon as possible: 207-287-1692, FAX 207-287-1580, lio@legislature.maine.gov.
+Persons with special needs wishing to participate in a Legislative hearing who require accommodations should notify the Legislative Information Office for assistance: 207-287-1692, FAX 207-287-1580, lio@legislature.maine.gov.

 Thank you for speaking up for Maine's lakes!